Data sources

 Air quality, wind & weather

-- Air Quality Health Index (AQHI).
+- Air Quality Health Index (AQHI, Canada).
 Source: Environment and Climate Change Canada (ECCC).
 Used under the Open Government Licence — Canada.

 - Wind, temperature, humidity (per-fire).
 Source: real surface weather observations from Environment and Climate Change Canada SWOB-realtime stations.
 Each fire is matched to its nearest reporting Meteorological Service of Canada station and refreshed every 30 minutes.